-Prompt English Numeric Code Description Se Selection or Range of Setting SECUR 210 Security Code 0 to 4095 When "Loc and can be DIS Numeric Code English LOCK 211 Configuration Lockout 0 NONE - all parameters are read/write CAL 1 CAL - all parameters are read/write except Calibration 2 CONF - Lockout is available for Read/Write, other configuration 4 parameters are Read Only ALL - Only the Lockout group is available for read/write.
+Prompt English Numeric Code Description Se Factory Setting SECUR 210 Security Code 0 to 4095 When "Lock" is none, this number is displayed and can be changed using the raise/lower keys DIS Numeric Code English LOCK 211 Configuration Lockout 0 NONE - all parameters are read/write CAL 2 except Calibration CONF - Lockout is available for Read/Write, other configuration 4 ALL - Only the Lockout group is available for read/write.
 No other parameters are viewable.